 Overweight vs. Obesity

-An adult is considered overweight with a body mass index (BMI) between 25 and 29.9, while a BMI of 30 or higher is defined as obese.
+An adult is considered to have overweight with a body mass index (BMI) between 25 and 29.9, while a BMI of 30 or higher is defined as obesity.
 But Dr. Kushner warns that using BMI as a standalone diagnostic tool is problematic, since it doesn't take into account the distribution of body fat nor the actual health of the individual.
 For example, additional key health factors, like waist size, might not be reflected in a person's BMI.

 Women with a waist size of more than 35 inches and men with a waist size of more than 40 inches may have higher chances of developing diseases related to obesity, according to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).

 "A larger waist circumference signifies increased visceral fat (or fat that is located within the abdominal cavity) and predicts the development of multiple medical problems and death rate better than total body fat alone," Dr. Kushner says.
 A woman who carries extra weight around her waist is more likely to have health problems than a woman who weighs exactly the same but carries her weight around her hips and thighs, he adds.

 Obesity's Health Risks